miloszwasacz/wall-projections/README.md

 ## MVP

-Use 1 button (instead of a camera system) to trigger the projection of 2 hotspots (lit-up circles) onto the replica artifact.
+Use buttons (instead of a camera system) to trigger the projection of hotspots (lit-up circles) onto the replica artifact.

-## Frameworks Used
+## Technologies used
-- Java version: JDK 17

 - Raspberry Pi OS with desktop